 | 2014 |

-PHF10 gene encodes two types of evolutionarily conserved isoforms that are incorporated into the PBAF complex in a mutually exclusive manner; one isoform contains C-terminal tandem PHD fingers, while the other contains a consensus sequence for phosphorylation-dependent SUMO 1 conjugation (PDSM).
-PBAF complexes containing different PHF10 isoforms can bind to the same gene promoters but produce different effects on Pol II recruitment and gene transcription levels, and only the PBAF with PHD-containing isoform activates proliferation. |
+The PHF10 gene encodes two types of evolutionarily conserved isoforms that are incorporated into the PBAF complex in a mutually exclusive manner.
+One isoform contains C-terminal tandem PHD fingers (DPF domain); the other isoform has these replaced by a consensus sequence for phosphorylation-dependent SUMO 1 conjugation (PDSM).
+PBAF complexes containing different PHF10 isoforms can bind to the same gene promoters but produce different effects on Pol II recruitment and gene transcription levels, and only the PHD-containing isoform activates proliferation. |

-Biochemical fractionation, Co-IP, promoter binding assays, functional proliferation assays |
+Molecular cloning, co-immunoprecipitation, promoter binding assays, Pol II recruitment assays, proliferation assays |

 Cell cycle (Georgetown, Tex.) |